 Why businesses need customer success team

-There are a wide range of benefits that business could make out of applying customer success concept into customer experience management, but the most important advantages that a competent customer success team could bring the company is:
+There is a wide range of benefits that business could make out of applying the customer success concept into customer experience management, but the most important advantages that a competent customer success team could bring the company is:

 Improve the process of renewing/acquiring products and services